By Liam Harwyn and Kanyon CoyoteWoman Sayers-Roods

 - We choose to get out of the waste stream of capitalism which is always calling us to buy more and waste more.
 Our culture calls people back into self-sufficiency and community resiliency by reclaiming and remembering the skills that we need to take care of ourselves and our communities.
 We envision moving away from centralization and industrialization and instead into diverse, locally-managed systems.
 Waste is a process of industrialization and capitalism that we refuse to participate in.
 We envision solutions that do not waste people or planet.

-- We are accomplices in ending the racialized pressure of the police state and its manifestations in violent policing, mass incarceration and the criminalization of drugs.
+- We are accomplices in ending the racialized pressure of the police state and its manifestations in violent policing, mass incarceration and the criminalization of sex work and drug use.
 We recognize that our justice systems have always benefited the people in power and perpetuated colonial superiority.
 We are inspired by and support regenerative ways of creating justice, led by the communities who are most affected by this system.

 - We respect and embrace uncolonial ways of knowing.
 These ways of thinking, beliefs and practices that are not approved by “western science” or “western logic” are numerous, diverse and valid and may include concepts that directly challenge “western” assumptions and beliefs.
 We listen to non-colonial ways of knowing and investigate our own biases as well as our own ancestral ways of knowing to rejuvenate the diversity of ways to witness and understand the world and our experiences within it.
 We give those people and beings who are ignored and diminished in this world– people of color, queer people, children, elderly people, people experiencing migration or fleeing violence, plants, animals and spirits—our listening and respect.
 We recognize we ourselves have limited time but that there will be future generations who look to what we have done and we think about the impact we have as future ancestors.